Brown County Veterans Memorial Arena

-The Brown County Veterans Memorial Arena (more commonly known as the Brown County Arena) was a 5,248-seat multi-purpose arena in Ashwaubenon, Wisconsin, situated on the corner of Lombardi Avenue and Oneida Street, across from Lambeau Field.
+The Brown County Veterans Memorial Arena (more commonly known as the Brown County Arena) was a 5,248-seat multipurpose arena in Ashwaubenon, Wisconsin, situated on the corner of Lombardi Avenue and Oneida Street, across from Lambeau Field.
 The arena opened on November 11, 1958.
 The final event held at the arena was a Bret Michaels concert on April 6, 2019.
 The building, along with neighboring Shopko Hall, was replaced by a new exposition center, Resch Expo, in 2021.
 Demolition of the arena began April 30, 2019.

 History

 The arena was dedicated in honor of the county's World War II veterans.
-The arena was the first large venue in the city (expanding on the Riverside Ballroom's small capacity), allowing large entertainment acts to come to Green Bay, as Lambeau Field and the Packers have been historically adverse to allowing other events in their stadium (only starting to do so in the 2010s) to protect its field surface.
+The arena was the first large venue in the city (expanding on the Riverside Ballroom's small capacity), allowing large entertainment acts to come to Green Bay, as Lambeau Field and the Packers have been historically averse to allowing other events in their stadium (only starting to do so in the 2010s) to protect its field surface.
 It was the city and county's main indoor venue until the Resch Center opened in 2002.
 The Green Bay Packers Hall of Fame was first established inside the Brown County Arena as a small exhibit on a wall.